WCBROW01/PrimeSieve/README.md

 # PrimeSieve

-An optimized (but not very well-optimized) implementation of the Sieve of Eratosthenes.
+An optimized (but not very well-optimized) implementation of the Sieve of Eratosthenes in both Java and C. The C implementation is currently much better.

 ### An explanation: